mhellar/ga_syl/README.md

 - Building a simple AR project
 - Passing data streams to AR.js via websockets
 - Combining sensor data and AR
 - Project: Interactive AR walk.
-Build a sensor node with the ESP32 that send a message to the AR interface.
-Place them in the pace in a unique way.
+Build a sensor node with the ESP32 that sends a message to the AR interface.
+Place them in the space in a unique way.
 End of day will result in a class tour.